it-cao-a18/asm-project/README.md

 All group members should have participated actively in producing code and thus it should be possible to find all group members in the git commit history.

 ### Deadline
-5th of April by the end of the lecture (2.20pm)
+5th of April by the end of the lesson (2.20pm)

 ### Github
-...
+Before starting to commit any code, this repository should be forked to the github account of a group member.
+This forked repository is where you are going to create your Atmel Studio project and commit your assembler code.
+Eventually you can "Hand in" by creating a pull request.
+This will enable me to see your code and provide you comments on your project.

+If you are unsure of the details, ask me or a fellow student og go watch a video (like this: https://www.youtube.com/watch?v=_NrSWLQsDL4) or read the documentation.